sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/groups.md

 **Examples:**

+- In a group if each element is equal to its inverse then it is abelian. (easy to show)
 - The set of integers under ordinary multiplication is not a group.
 Since property 3 fails (number 1 is the identity).
 - The set $A(S)$ of all one to one mappings of a non empty set $S$ onto itself is a group wrt the product of mappings (i.e. function compositions).